 These dogs are a lot more like the Miniature Schnauzer in appearance.
-The only Bichon Frise looks that comes through are mainly in the eyes and in the smaller stature.
+The only Bichon Frise looks that come through are mainly in the eyes and the smaller stature.

 As far as the body looks, it is long, lean, and angular.
 This is the traditional Schnauzer stance which is very similar to that of a pointer dog.

 Their fur is almost always a lighter color.
 This is a trait that they pick up from their Bichon Frise heritage.

 The Miniature Schnauzers most commonly have darker hair whereas the Bichon Frise most commonly have cream-colored or white hair.

 Once in a while, you will find a Chonzer who has brown or black hair, but it is usually uncommon, and if you do, you will usually pay extra for the rarity.

 The Chonzer has a very muscular appearance.
 It gets this from its Schnauzer heritage.

 They are quite Hardy dogs and can take a lot of roughhousing.

 This makes them a great companion for children who are often rough and misjudge their strength.